Lucciola111/stream_autoencoder_windowing/README.md

 # Change Detection in High-dimensional data streams

-This repository contains code of the change detection framework Stream Autoencoder Windowing (SAW) for the detection of concept drift in high dimensional data streams: We train an autoencoder on the incoming data stream and monitor its reconstruction error with a sliding window of adaptive size to detect ``when'' and ``where'' a drift occurs.
+This repository contains code of the change detection framework Stream Autoencoder Windowing (SAW) for the detection of concept drift in high dimensional data streams: We train an autoencoder on the incoming data stream and monitor its reconstruction error with a sliding window of adaptive size to detect ''when'' and ''where'' a drift occurs.

 ## Abstract